ClearCorp/odoo-clearcorp/project_issue_priority/README.rst

 Project Issue Priority
 ======================

-This module was written to extend the functionality of project_issue to support issues priority and allow you to set 5 stars on priority.
+This module was written to extend the functionality of project_issue, in order to support issue priority.
+The priority representation is based on a 5-star rating.

 Credits
 =======